U.S. Bombs

 U.S. Bombs are an American punk rock band, formed in 1993 in Orange County, California, by Duane Peters and Kerry Martinez.
-For much of the band's career, the U.S. Bombs consisted of Peters and Martinez, with bass guitarist Wade Walston and drummer Chip Hanna.
+For much of the band's career, the U.S. Bombs consisted of Peters and Martinez, with bass guitarist Steve Reynolds and drummer Chip Hanna.
 They have also played with Jonny "Two Bags" Wickersham.
 The U.S. Bombs play '77 style punk, influenced by The Clash, Heartbreakers, Ramones, Flyboys, Chelsea, Stiff Little Fingers, Shane MacGowan & The Popes, Sham 69, the Flys, & the Ruts.

 Biography

 In 1993, Duane Peters left The Exploding Fuck Dolls and teamed up with Kerry Martinez to start a new band called U.S. Bombs.
 The band's first release was a double 7-inch called "Scouts of America" released in 1994 on Vinyl Dog Records with Peters on vocals, Martinez on guitar, Steve Reynolds on bass, and Benny Rapp III on drums.
 Next they released their first full length Put Strength in the Final Blow.

 After a few different lineup changes in their early years, they settled into a lineup of Peters, Martinez, and Reynolds, with Chuck Briggs on guitar and Alex Gomez on drums.
 In 1996, they released their second album Garibaldi Guard! on Alive Records.
 The next year, they put out an EP called Nevermind the Opened Minds...Here's the U.S. Bombs.

 In 1997, due to touring commitments, the rhythm section of the band was replaced with Wade Walston on bass and Chip Hanna on drums.
 That year, the band released a 10-inch picture disc on Outsider Records.
 Next they moved to Tim Armstrong's Hellcat Records for a 4-record deal.
 The first album on Hellcat was War Birth.

 Before the band's fourth full-length, The World, guitarist Chuck Briggs died.
 Briggs was replaced by Jonny "Two Bags" Wickersham.
 The World was released in 1999.

 During this time, the band developed a relationship with Beer City Records/Skateboards and released three 7-inch records with them.
 In 1997, they released "Outtakes from a Beer City Basement" which had two exclusive songs, "Hot Seat" (an Empire cover) and "Rejected".
 Next was a split with The Bristles, where the U.S. Bombs did a cover of the Radio Birdman song "Breaks My Heart".
 The third Beer City release was called "The Great Lakes of Beer" in 2001 and had two exclusive songs, "The Great Lakes of Beer" and "The Critic!".